About this minor

 In the third module (The Shape of Popular Music to Come), students move their focus to the practical side of the popular music ecosystem.
 In a series of small-scale, interactive seminars, several invited sector professionals will share their knowledge and practical experience on identified key challenges for the future of the music ecosystem.
 By gaining a peek behind the curtain into the functioning of the popular music sector in the Netherlands and beyond, this module prepares students for a potential career in the popular music ecosystem.

 - After following this minor, students have an in-depth understanding of the role that popular music plays in society.

-- After following this minor, students are able to reproduce the key concepts in the sociology of popular music and apply these in their own work and research.
+- After following this minor, students are able to reproduce the key concepts in the sociology and economy of popular music and apply these in their own work and research.

 - After following this minor, students have an in-depth understanding of the history and contemporary workings of the international popular music industries from a business, legal, organizational, technological and societal perspective.

-- After following this minor, students can evaluate issues in music industries and can creatively produce analyses and potential solutions to these issues in their own work and research.
+- After following this minor, students can evaluate challenges in the popular music ecosystem and can creatively produce analyses and potential solutions to these challenges in their own work and research.